SteelCompendium/data-md-dse/Bestiary/Lizardfolk Scaletooth.md

   target: 2 creatures or objects
   t1: 3 damage; slide 1; M1 grappled
   t2: 5 damage; slide 2; M2 grappled
+  t3: 6 damage; slide 3; M3 grappled if within 2 of the scaletooth
   effects:
   - name: Effect
     effect: 'The scaletooth needs their tail to use this ability.
 The scaletooth can''t